mlevison/APR-Markdown-Export/post/the-humble-sprint-backlog/index.md

   - "sprint-backlog"
   - "sprint-goal"
 coverImage: "2017CSM-Sample-Scrum-Task-Board-v2.jpg"
+excerpt: 'We might not be able to make Sprint Backlogs exciting, but we can make them more'
 ---

 We might not be able to make Sprint Backlogs exciting, but we can make them more effective.
 Let’s look at what a Sprint Backlog is, what purpose it serves, and how to create, manage, and improve it.